garis-space/iac-tf/README.md

 The last option that you need to set is the VCS branch.
 For example, if you are creating a workspace for the `dev` environment, the VCS branch should be `dev`.

+The same steps must be followed for each new environment.

 ![Terraform Cloud Create Workspace](docs/images/terraform-cloud-create-workspace.png)

 #